 Mike is a freshman at Edison High.
 He’s being pressured by his friends and his family to go to the Homecoming Dance.
 That’s fine except he will have to ask a girl to be his date.

 Mike looked at the poster and tried to will it to go away.
 But it didn’t go away.
 The poster announced the Homecoming Dance.
-Everyone was planning on going to the dance, and the few who didn’t go, unless they were at home sick, were the school’s losers.
+Everyone was planning to go to the dance, and the few who didn’t go, unless they were at home sick, were the school’s losers.
 Mike had learned this from his friends and from overhearing kids talking about who they thought the losers might be.
 Mike absolutely didn’t want to be one of the losers, and if he didn’t go to the dance it wouldn’t do his reputation any good.
 In fact, it would be very bad.
-He’d be on the cusp of loserdom and his social life at Edison High School would end up in the toilet and might remain there until he graduated.
+He’d be on the cusp of loserdom and his social life at Edison High School would end up in the toilet — and might remain there until he graduated.
 Four years of loserdom.
 It made Mike feel sick to his stomach.

 Mike worried about going to the Homecoming Dance because he knew he’d have to ask a girl to be his date.
 He’d never been on a date.
 He didn’t know how to ask a girl to go to the dance.
 He didn’t know anything about dances or girls.
 What should he say to a girl when they were on a date?
 It was easy to talk to girls at school, the topic of conversation usually related to school things or movies or music or TV shows.
 What would he say to a girl on a date?
 Going to the dance and going home from the dance would be a problem.
 Would he have to ask his dad to pick up the girl and drive them to Edison and pick them up and drive them home?
 Or would the girl’s father do that?
 He overheard some boys talk about taking their dates to have a burger after the dance.
 But they were juniors or seniors and probably had cars.
 It would be totally uncool to have his dad drop them off and pick them up if he took his date out for a burger.
-His biggest worry was what to do when he said goodnight to the girl.
+His biggest worry was what to do when he said good night to the girl.
 Every boy talked about kissing after a date.
 He’d never kissed a girl.
 He didn’t know how to kiss a girl.

 There was an even more important reason Mike worried about asking a girl to go to the Homecoming Dance.
 He was gay.
 He was comfortable about being gay, but he was not out.
 He was tightly ensconced in the closet, wanted to remain there, and worried about a girl figuring out he was gay and outing him.
 He worried about it because he’d read on some websites that straight girls had better gaydar than gay boys.
 That would be the worst possible way to be outed.
 If some girl outed him and it got back to his parents he’d be in a ton of trouble.
 His folks were probably homophobic.
 He thought that because he’d overhear them talking about “those gays” when they were watching a TV show or the news about gays.